Skip to Content

 If you’re wondering how to refinish wood furniture but aren’t sure where to start, this is a great beginner’s guide.
 See the step-by-step instructions and tips from my personal experience below.

 Hey all!
-I figured for today’s post I would take it back to some basics.
-I haven’t been doing a done of furniture refinishing over the last few years simply because we haven’t had a need for more furniture.
+I figured for today’s article I would take it back to some basics.
+I haven’t been doing a ton of furniture refinishing over the last few years simply because we haven’t had a need for more furniture.

 old scratched up wooden table